oz-weiss/Youtube/README.md

 Concat all information to one database

 ## Data Cleaning
-Exploring & improving the data
+ *Exploring & improving the data
 * Format normalization
-* Duplicates & nulls handling
+* nulls handling

 ## Visualisation
 * Explaining the data through graphs
-* Buiild interactive maps according to locationes, times & volumes

 ## Machine Learning
 * Predict the volume of the next earthquake by location